-Suitable for learners who want to acquire sectorspecific applied knowledge through vocational contexts by studying human lifespan development, health and social care services and values, and health and wellbeing as part of their Key Stage 4 learning.
+Suitable for students who want to acquire sectorspecific applied knowledge through vocational contexts by studying human lifespan development, health and social care services and values, and health and well-being as part of their Key Stage 4 learning.
 The qualification recognises the value of learning skills, knowledge and vocational attributes to complement GCSEs.